Autoscaling of Citrix ADC VPX in Microsoft Azure using Citrix ADM

-The Citrix ADC instances that are created in Citrix autoscale group uses Citrix ADC Enterprise or Platinum ADC licenses.
-Citrix ADC clustering feature is included in Enterprise or Platinum ADC licenses.
+The Citrix ADC instances that are created for the Citrix Autoscale group uses Citrix ADC Advanced or Premium ADC licenses.
+Citrix ADC clustering feature is included in Advanced or Premium ADC licenses.

 Supported Citrix ADC Azure virtual machine images for autoscaling

 Use the Azure virtual machine image that supports a minimum of three NICs.
-Autoscaling Citrix ADC VPX instance is supported only on Platinum and Enterprise edition.
+Autoscaling Citrix ADC VPX instance is supported only on the Premium and Advanced edition.
 For more information on Azure virtual machine image types, see VM types and sizes in Microsoft Documentation.

 The following are the recommended VM sizes for autoscaling:

-Citrix ADM handles the client traffic distribution using Azure traffic manager.
+Citrix ADM handles the client traffic distribution using Azure DNS or Azure Load Balancer (ALB).

 In DNS based autoscaling, DNS acts as a distribution layer.
 The Azure traffic manager is the DNS based load balancer in Microsoft Azure.
 Traffic manager directs the client traffic to the appropriate Citrix ADC instance that is available in the Citrix ADM autoscaling group.